Inside: Once you try these extra crispy onion rings, you will never need to search for another recipe. They are perfect appetizers for any occasion!

 Fryer: While you can definitely make these in a pot with oil, it is easier to do in a fryer.
 I recommend this one because it has a large capacity and two baskets, but there are many others to choose from as well.

 Measuring Spoons/Cups: You are going to need to measure all of the different ingredients that you use to make these crispy onion rings.
-I don’t know about you, but my measuring cups always seem to get separated and sometimes I can’t find the one I need.
+My measuring cups always seem to get separated and sometimes I can’t find the one I need.
 I recommend this set, because it has the spoons and cups all together, is stainless steel, and has a solid ring to keep them together.

 Kitchen Prep Bowls: Since you have to use multiple bowls in this recipe for the batter, the flour mixture and the bread crumbs, it is important to have some good kitchen prep bowls.
 I like these ones because they can be used to prep and they are good for serving as well.